FindMySchool LogoFindMySchool

 Yes.
 The latest Ofsted inspection in May 2024 rated the school as Good.
 Inspectors praised the calm atmosphere, strong subject knowledge of teachers, and the good behaviour of pupils.

 The school does not have a fixed catchment area map.
-Places are allocated by distance from the school gate.
-In 2024, the last distance offered was 1.35 miles.
+Places are allocated by distance from the school gate once higher-priority criteria have been considered.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Yes.
 The school has a large Sixth Form with its own dedicated building.
-It offers a wide range of A-level subjects.
+It includes A-level subjects.
 Entry is based on GCSE results, typically requiring a minimum of five Grade 5s.

 The school takes a strict zero-tolerance approach.
 The 2024 Ofsted report noted that pupils feel safe and know who to speak to if they have concerns.
 The Year System ensures that pastoral staff know students well and can intervene early.